2002 Hebron ambush: Aftermath

-The IDF conduct during the Hebron ambush was exposed to a lot of bitter criticism.
+The IDF's conduct during the Hebron ambush was heavily criticized.
 Many settlers blamed the death of the three Kiryat Arba security men on the "cowardice" of IDF soldiers.
 Three Israeli officers were dismissed from their posts in December 2002 for their personal failures in the Hebron ambush.
-The death of several high-ranking officers created a "command vacuum" that the remaining officers proved unable to fill, creating "a situation in which the decision-making fell into the hands of civilians (local settlers)", that is the Response Team members.
-"When civilians command the army - this is not an acceptable situation as far as we are concerned."
+The death of several high-ranking officers created a "command vacuum" that the remaining officers proved unable to fill, creating "a situation in which the decision-making fell into the hands of civilians (local settlers)" – the Response Team members.
+An IDF source told Haaretz that "When civilians command the army - this is not an acceptable situation as far as we are concerned."

-In the site where the battle took place the "Giborim outpost" (מאחז הגיבורים) was constructed which originally included a small number of temporary structures and tents housed by the number of young people and families who demanded to build a neighborhood in the site in memory of the fallen.
+The "Giborim outpost" (מאחז הגיבורים) was constructed on the site in which the battle took place, originally including a small number of temporary structures and tents.
+These residences housed a number of young people and families who then demanded to build a neighborhood on the site in memory of the fallen.
 30 days after the incident the outpost was evacuated by the Israel military forces.
-Since then the area has been declared as a 'closed military area' by the local IDF commander.
+Since then the area has been declared a 'closed military area' by the local IDF commander.

 The three Response Team members, who all worked full-time in the security service, were accorded military ceremony funerals "due to their involvement in Hevron security".
 A month after the incident, the three killed civilian security men were formally recognized by the Ministry of Defense as "fallen soldiers."
 The Israeli Chief of Staff posthumously granted the Chief of Staff Medal of Appreciation to Yitzhak Buanish, Alexander Zwitman and Alexander Dohan - the Kiryat Arba Emergency Response Team, as well as to Elijah Liebman, the chief of security of the Jewish community in Hebron.
 After his death, Sgt.
 Gad Rahamim was granted the Medal of Courage for his part in the battle.

 On 12 December, two Palestinian fighters from Islamic Jihad walked up to two Israeli Military Policemen, from the Sahlav unit, doing guard duty outside the Cave of the Patriarchs and shot them point-blank.
 The two soldiers were identified as Cpl.
 Keren Ya'akobi, and Sgt.
 Maor Kalfon.
 The former was the first female operational fatality of the IDF in the Second Intifada.

 On 27 December four yeshiva students, two of them IDF soldiers, were killed in the Yeshivat Otniel shooting attack in the settlement of Otniel, south of Hebron.
 The attack was carried out by the same unit of the Islamic Jihad that carried out the Hebron ambush.